Preventing Auto and 18-Wheeler Accidents with Technology

 However, our law firm has spent years defending victims from automaker product defect, and we see a lot of worst case scenarios.
 One potentially devastating outcome of this technology, would be a driver becoming too reliant on the safety features and not giving any attention to their surroundings.
 If a driver is lulled into a false sense of security, and this technology fails, while they are reading an article or writing an email on their phone in the driver’s seat, the outcome could be fatal.

-At the Law Offices of George Salinas, we fight for the rights of victims of accidents that were no fault of their own.
+At George Salinas Injury Lawyers, we fight for the rights of victims of accidents that were no fault of their own.
 We are cautiously optimistic about this technology, and are going to stay engaged with conversations about this technology and the laws that develop as a result.

 Do you have thoughts or concerns about this technology?